 We start from a position of assuming that people do not intend to violate our Rules.
 Unless a violation is so egregious that we must immediately suspend an account, we first try to educate people about our Rules and give them a chance to correct their behavior.
-We show the violator the offending Tweet(s), explain which Rule was broken, and require them to delete the content before they can Tweet again.
+We show the violator the offending post(s), explain which Rule was broken, and require them to remove the content before they can post again.
 If someone repeatedly violates our Rules then our enforcement actions become stronger.
-This includes requiring violators to delete the Tweet(s) and taking additional actions like verifying account ownership and/or temporarily limiting their ability to Tweet for a set period of time.
+This includes requiring violators to remove the post(s) and taking additional actions like verifying account ownership and/or temporarily limiting their ability to post for a set period of time.
 If someone continues to violate Rules beyond that point then their account may be permanently suspended.

 What is the severity of the violation?

 Certain types of behavior may pose serious safety and security risks and/or result in physical, emotional, and financial hardship for the people involved.
 These egregious violations of the X Rules — such as posting violent threats, non-consensual intimate media, or content that sexually exploits children — result in the immediate and permanent suspension of an account.
 Other violations could lead to a range of different steps, like requiring someone to remove the offending post(s) and/or temporarily limiting their ability to post new post(s).

 Is the behavior newsworthy and in the legitimate public interest?

 X moves at the speed of public consciousness and people come to the service to stay informed about what matters.
 Exposure to different viewpoints can help people learn from one another, become more tolerant, and make decisions about the type of society we want to live in.